Learn-Along/learn-go/projects/dataframe/README.md

 - [ ] Add benchmark tests
 - [ ] Add the features for accessing any set of records using their indices (x and y) like pandas does it or just add `Limit(int)` and `Skip(int)` methods.
 I actually feel `Limit` and `Skip` would align better with the current API which mimics SQL.
 - [ ] More stuff you will find.
 Just create an issue.
 If I am taking too long to respond (as I have been known to in the past), shoot me an email at [sales@sopherapps.com](mailto:sales@sopherapps.com)
+- [ ] Saving the data as interface{} caused a lot of reallocations and poor performance.
+There was need to convert the data straight into given data tyes to make the operations faster

+## Acknowledgments

+- To make the computation faster, [gonum](https://www.gonum.org/) was employed

 ## License